 “We seem to have to travel quite far to get to places that do similar kinds of things – whether it be into the city, or it was Karma & Crow, that was the next best thing,” Sarah says.

 “But there was nothing in that area that services events, music things, a cellar door, and just a place to hang out, come and work, and co-working.”

 “Particularly starting Porch Sessions, which started in Brighton originally,” Sharni continues, “there was such a thirst for events and just for anything creative and slightly cool to happen in the area.
 The more and more that grew in this space, it created the climate for something to happen.”

 While the space is now the physical home of Porch Sessions and Porchland, Sharni says having a long-term home will not affect the nature of the brands.

 “The whole business was built like a floating business and that was always my favourite thing about it,” she says.

 “I love that it’s constantly reinventing the wheel in terms of location, and I guess how we see Porch feeding into this space is not only to get all of the Persian rugs out of my shed at home – that’s gonna be great – but this will be another arm to a series that we run.

 “So amidst doing stuff in backyards, [and] still at the cellar door down south at Hither & Yon, then we can run a warehouse series… I think it’s going to work really nicely.”

-Summertown Studio is open seven days a week, with the De Groot coffee cart operating Wednesday through Sunday.
+Summertown Studio is open seven days a week, as is the De Groot coffee cart operating out front.